alempaz/genshin-impact-wish-simulator/README.md

 # Genshin Impact Wish Simulator

-### This is a somewhat complete text-based(terminal) Genshin Impact Wish Simulator made 100% in Python.
+### This is a complete text-based(terminal) Genshin Impact Wish Simulator made 100% in Python.
 It contains:
-* Ability to wish in eight different banners = Standard Banner / Tartaglia Rerun Banner / Zhongi Rerun Banner / Eula Banner / Klee Rerun Banner / Kazuha Banner / Ayaka Banner / Everything Banner.
+* Ability to wish in 17 different banners.
-* Ability to wish in the current weapon banner (Epitome Invocation - 10/08/2021)
+* Ability to wish in the current weapon banner (Epitome Invocation 2.3 part 2 - 12/14/2021 - MM/DD/YY)
 * Can pull (1) Single Pull or (10) Ten Pull.
 * Inventory System.
 * Pity System.
+* Star Animation System (Can be turned off).
 * Shows the amount of pulls made for each banner.
-* Pull percentages almost 100% similar to the ones in-game.
+* Pull percentages 99% similar to the ones in-game.
-* Soft Pity and Hard Pity system.
+* Soft Pity and Hard Pity systems for 4* and 5* same as the ones in-game.
 * Color Coded Terminal for easy readability.

 ## How To Use
 * Type ***1*** for a single pull. | Type ***10*** for a ten pull.

 * Type ***inv*** to see your inventory.

 * Type ***pity*** to see the current pity of your current banner + total amount of pulls made in current banner.

 * Type the banner name to change to that banner:
-  * ***childe_re*** = Childe Rerun Banner
+  * ***childe_re*** = Tartaglia Rerun Banner
   * ***zhongli_re*** = Zhongli Rerun Banner
   * ***eula*** = Eula Banner
   * ***klee_re*** = Klee Rerun Banner